root-shahzaib/POS-Inventry/README.md

 # Overview

-This windows application is made as a semster project Subject : Visual Programming
+This windows application is made as a semester project Subject : Visual Programming

 *Login Screen*